What you need to know about Exchange 2013 and Office 365

 - Preparing your Exchange 2019 environment

-Exchange 2019 to Office 365 Migration Prerequisites
+Exchange 2019 to Office 365 migration prerequisites

-- Step 1: Decide on the Exchange to Office 365 migration path
+- Step 1: Decide on the Exchange 2019 to Office 365 migration path

 Current environment and migration requirement Ideal migration approach Migration flow You are looking to migrate your email, calendar, contacts and all mail data from Exchange Server 2019 to Exchange Online in a single operation Exchange cutover migration to Office 365 With this method, you can migrate all of your email data at once to Office 365 and is suited for a large number of mailboxes.
 You prefer to move all of your mailboxes from Exchange Server 2019 in smaller increments or during the weekends.
 Staged Exchange migration In this approach, you migrate your mailboxes and mail data in stages, starting with the most recent data and then proceeding to the rest.
 You prefer to switch to Office 365 gradually rather than moving all at once due to certain on-premises requirements.
-Hybrid migration With this method, you can migrate from Exchange 2019 to Office 365 in a hybrid deployment.
+Hybrid migration With this method, you can migrate Exchange 2019 to Office 365 in a hybrid deployment.
 Use the Microsoft 365 mail migration advisor to determine which migration method is best for you.

 - Step 2: Evaluate the bandwidth and network requirements